 Fraud can be committed in different ways and in many industries.
 The majority of detection methods combine a variety of fraud detection datasets to form a connected overview of both valid and non-valid payment data to make a decision.
 This decision must consider IP address, geolocation, device identification, “BIN” data, global latitude/longitude, historic transaction patterns, and the actual transaction information.
 In practice, this means that merchants and issuers deploy analytically based responses that use internal and external data to apply a set of business rules or analytical algorithms to detect fraud.

 Credit Card Fraud Detection with Machine Learning is a process of data investigation by a Data Science team and the development of a model that will provide the best results in revealing and preventing fraudulent transactions.
 This is achieved through bringing together all meaningful features of card users’ transactions, such as Date, User Zone, Product Category, Amount, Provider, Client’s Behavioral Patterns, etc. The information is then run through a subtly trained model that finds patterns and rules so that it can classify whether a transaction is fraudulent or is legitimate.
-Now you know what is fraud protection, let’s look at the most common types of threats.
+Now you know what fraud protection is, let’s look at the most common types of threats.

-The Major Types of Credit Card Fraud
+7 Different Types of Credit Card Fraud

 Business fraud protection is a very significant issue in many industries.
 The number of reported cases shows the top-level importance of Fraud Protection for Credit Cards.